How do you catch chlamydia?

 Chlamydia often has no symptoms, meaning it can be difficult to tell if you have chlamydia.
 If you do get symptoms, you may get pain when peeing, unusual discharge from your penis, bottom, or vagina, and pain in your genitals.
 You can take a chlamydia test at home to check if you have chlamydia.
 You can also visit your local STI clinic, GP, or some pharmacies.

 If you test positive for chlamydia, you will need chlamydia treatment.
-Asda Online Doctor prescribes doxycycline, which is the most effective antibiotic for chlamydia.
+Asda Online Doctor can prescribe doxycycline, which is the most effective antibiotic for chlamydia.
 The usual dose is 100mg tablets, twice a day, for 7 days.
 You should wait to have sex until you and your sexual partner have finished your treatment and have no symptoms.

 (Reviews are for ZAVA UK)